Pvjesper/pvjesper.github.io/content/software/aspcore/index.md

   - JAX
 ---

-Core signal processing functionality implemented in Python and JAX.
+Core signal processing functionality in Python and JAX.

 <!--more-->